-Note: A transfer student's eligibility for federal aid, including Direct Loans is based on their cumulative grade point average and completion rate as listed on their Pensacola State College Student Degree Audit after all transfer credits are evaluated and must be at minimum a 67% completion and 2.0 GPA.
+A transfer student's eligibility for federal aid, including Direct Loans, is based on his or her cumulative grade point average and completion rate as listed on the Pensacola State College Student Degree Audit after all transfer credits are evaluated.
+The minimum requirements are a 67% completion rate and a 2.0 GPA.

-All Pensacola State College students requesting federal student loans must have a 2.0 GPA.
+Any Pensacola State College student requesting a federal student loan must have a 2.0 GPA.